Logo

 Controlling condensation around your home

-The level of condensation you experience within your home is temperature-dependent.
+The level of condensation you experience within your home is temperature dependent.
 Warmer air can retain more moisture, explaining why condensation often surfaces on colder surfaces and during chillier seasons when windows are sealed, reducing natural ventilation.

-Swiftly expelling moisture-laden air from these spaces minimizes the potential for condensation to manifest in other areas of your home.
+Swiftly expelling moisture-laden air from these spaces minimises the potential for condensation to manifest in other areas of your home.
 In your home, the key sources of moisture are typically:

 • Kitchen